 Under the new law for Massachusetts, certified nurse practitioners who have completed at least two years of qualifying supervised prescriptive practice will have independent practice authority.

 The Minnesota Board of Nursing gives NPs full practice authority.
 APRNs also have the authority to prescribe and dispense a variety of medications, including over-the-counter drugs and controlled substances.

 Montana NPs do not need physician oversight, but they must complete courses in pharmacology and disease management.
 In addition, APRNs who submit a successful application to the Prescriptive Authority can prescribe medications.

 NPs working in Nebraska have FPA, along with the full authority to prescribe medications.
 They must complete 30 hours in pharmacology before gaining prescriptive authority.

 In Nevada, NPs receive FPA and a Nevada Board of Pharmacy license to prescribe medications.
-In order to prescribe controlled substances, the DEA requires NPs to register.
+To prescribe controlled substances, the DEA requires NPs to register.

 In New Mexico, NPs care for, diagnose, and develop treatment plans for patients and communities.
 Those who register with the DEA and get state certification can prescribe Schedule II through V controlled substances.